These streaming deals for Black Friday are live, from Apple TV, Disney+ and Now

 With many of these platforms notorious for sneaking in unexpected monthly price raises, you can avoid these rate hikes by locking in an annual subscription for less thanks to this year’s Black Friday streaming deals.

-So, whether you want to binge-watch the brand new season of Stranger Things on Netflix or binge on classics like The Wire on Now, Black Friday is the time to subscribe and save, to enjoy some quality telly.
+So, whether you want to binge-watch the brand-new season of Stranger Things on Netflix or revisit classics like The Wire on Now, Black Friday is the time to subscribe, save, and enjoy some quality telly.
+Don’t wait too long to snap yours up though, as some of these offers will come to an end tomorrow, 1 December, on Cyber Monday.

 Apple TV: Was £9.99, now £4.99 per month for 6 months, Apple.com